tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 How can we do this?
 Let's create a simple repository that...
 - generates a dataset drawn from a normal random sample using the `NumPy` library in Python,
-- saves the data in a `data` directory, and obtains a histogram from such data in R (saving it in the `gen` folder).
+- saves the data in a `data` directory and obtains a histogram from such data in R (saving it in the `gen` folder).

 All these steps are run with one shell script.
-Let's name our workflow "**docker_rpy**" for now, and structure it in the following manner.
+Let's name our workflow "**docker_rpy**" for now and structure it in the following manner.

 [__Check out the complete code base on GitHub__](https://github.com/tilburgsciencehub/docker-demo).